EvgeniyaGorobets/PGxVision/README.md

 The *BRCA.PDXE.paxlitaxel.response* data set is a `data.frame` with treatment vs. control angle data from BRCA PDXs (patient-derived xenographs).
-It is used in the *buildWaterfallPlot* example.
+It is used in the *buildWaterfallPlot* example and was retrieved from the `Xeva` package.

 The *Biomarkers* data set is a `data.frame` with drug sensitivity/response data in various experiments involving cancer cell lines (an experiment is a unique combination of a drug, tissue, and molecular data type).
 This data set also contains the p-values for the drug sensitivity statistics.
-It is used in the *buildManhattanPlot* and *buildVolcanoPlot* examples.
+It is used in the *buildManhattanPlot* and *buildVolcanoPlot* examples and was retrieved from PharmacoDb.

 The *GRCh38.p13.Assembly* data set is a `data.frame` containing basic information about the GRCh38.p13 genome assembly.
 Most notably, it includes the names and lengths of all the chromosomes.
-It is used in the *buildManhattanPlot* function.
+It is used in the *buildManhattanPlot* function and was retrieved from Gencode.

 The *TestGeneSets* data set is a `data.frame` containing 10 different gene sets and all their constituent genes.
 This data set represents all